 ENVS 312.
-US Environmental Policy.
+Problems in US Environmental Policy.
 3 Hours.

-This course will provide an overview of environmental politics and policy in the United States.
-Students will explore public policy concepts and instruments and discuss how their application impacts environmental quality.
-Students will gain a strong grasp of American environmental problems, the ways people have (or have not) dealt with them, and what possibilities lie ahead in American environmental policy.
+Engage with the major problems of environmental politics and policy in the United States, study the approaches that have been and are being used to deal with these problems, and assess the effectiveness of these approaches.Explore public policy structures and concepts, and discuss how their application impacts environmental quality.
+Gain an understanding of American environmental issues, the American political and policy system, and what possibilities lie ahead in American environmental policy.